Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity: Introduction

-Energetic transient jets are commonly observed in astrophysical systems containing black holes \cite{Mirabel,Fender} and these jets are widely believed to powered by the rotational energy of the black hole through the magnetic fields whose field lines anchored in the horizon of black hole or in the accretion disk \cite{ref69,ref77,Konoplya2021qll}.
-It means that the jet power could carry the information of the background black hole spacetime.
-Moreover, the continuum spectrum released by the accretion disk near black holes contains the signs of the central celestial bodies \cite{ref70,ref78,PhysRevD86123013}.
-Therefore, with the radiative efficiency obtained from the peak emission in the continuum spectrum and the observed jet power of microquasars, one constrain the metric parameters and further check the corresponding theories of gravity.
-Based on the relation between jet power and spin found in \cite{ref84,ref91,McClintock:2013vwa}, the parameter constraints on the Kerr-Sen black hole were analyzed in \cite{add2}, which shows that Kerr black holes are more favored compared to Kerr-Sen black holes with dilaton charges.
-Together with the data from the radiative efficiencies and the jet powers, the Kerr-Taub-NUT spacetime is checked \cite{BakhtiyorNarzilloev} whether it is suitable to describe spacetime geometry around the known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118}.
-The similar analyses are extended to the case of a rotating black hole with a perfect fluid dark matter model \cite{add1}.
-In this paper, we will investigate effects of LQG parameter on the radiative efficiency and the power of relativistic jets in the rotating LQG black hole spacetime and combine with the observed data from the known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118} to probe whether there exists an indirect observational evidence of LQG.
+Energetic transient jets are commonly observed in astrophysical systems containing black holes \cite{Mirabel,Fender}.
+While numerous theoretical models have been proposed to explain these jets, the complete mechanism is still absent at present.
+The Blandford-Znajeck mechanism is certainly a popular scenario for explaining the formation of black hole jets.
+In this mechanism, black holes jets are assumed to be powered by the rotational energy of the black hole through the magnetic field whose field lines anchored in the horizon of black hole or in the accretion disk can be dragged and twisted by the spin of the black hole \cite{ref69,ref77,Konoplya2021qll}.
+This means that the jet power could carry the information of the background black hole spacetime.
+Moreover, the continuum spectra released by the accretion disk near black holes contain the signals of the central celestial bodies \cite{ref70,ref78,PhysRevD86123013}.
+And then, a novel method was firstly proposed \cite{PhysRevD86123013,ref84} to test the metric of black holes by combing the estimates of the jet powers with the estimates of the radiative efficiency of the disks.
+Utilizing this method along with relevant observational data, one can constrain the metric parameters and further evaluate corresponding theories of gravity.
+Based on the relation between jet power and spin identified in \cite{ref84,ref91,McClintock:2013vwa}, parameter constraints on the Kerr-Sen black hole were analyzed in \cite{add2}, suggesting that Kerr black holes are favored over Kerr-Sen black holes with dilaton charges.
+Additionally, using data on radiative efficiencies and jet powers, the suitability of the Kerr-Taub-NUT spacetime to describe the geometry around known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118} was examined \cite{BakhtiyorNarzilloev}.
+Similar analyses were extended to the case of a rotating black hole within a perfect fluid dark matter model \cite{add1}.
+In this paper, we will investigate effects of the LQG parameter on the radiative efficiency and the power of relativistic jets from the Blandford-Znajeck mechanism in the rotating LQG black hole spacetime, and further probe the possibility of indirect observational evidence of LQG by combining with the observed data from the known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118}.